Gwen Mullins: Welfare work

 Mullins was involved with "welfare work" in the mid-1920s.
 She had an interest in birth control and attended the annual meeting of the National Birth Control Association with Claud in 1931.

 Weaving

 Mullins attended the "London School of Weaving" soon after getting married.
 In her weaving, she used a knotted pile technique, which gave freedom for design and created a “good heavy rug”.
 Of her work she said, it was “inspired and developed from sketches or photos brought back from walks and travels.”
 She had a particular interest in using vegetable dyes from locally sourced plants.

-During WWII, she volunteered to teach weaving to billeted soldiers at Horton Hospital, Epsom.
+During World War II, she volunteered to teach weaving to billeted soldiers at Horton Hospital, Epsom.
 At this time, she expanded her craft knowledge with book binding lessons at Epsom School of Art and Design.

 Mullins was affiliated with various weavers’ guilds.
 She was a member of the Red Rose Guild, the Society of Designer-Craftsmen and the London Guild of Weavers, Spinners and Dyers.